MatOpt/Proj_Birkhoff/README.txt

 Set up
 (1)unpack the software
-(2)Run Matlab in the directory Proj_BP
+(2)Run Matlab in the directory Proj_Birkhoff
 (3)In the Matlab command window, type:
 >> test_Proj_BP
-By now, SuiteLasso is ready for you to use.
+for the testing example.